hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_7/conversations_and_dialogues/from_the_diary_of_a_disciple/694_scc_ix.md

 the idea of practical work for the sake of others and that of serving all beings in the spirit of the Lord firmly impressed on their minds.
-This will gradually purify their minds and lead to the manifestation of Sâttvika (pure and unselfish) ideas.
+This will gradually purify their minds and lead to the manifestation of Sāttvika (pure and unselfish) ideas.
 And having this the Brahmacharins will in time acquire the fitness for attaining the knowledge of Brahman and become eligible for Sannyasa.